kiwicopple/paul.copplest.one/docs/blog/design.md

 ## Creating a logo

 Logos are a great place to start since the design carries over to your software/site.
-Logos vary for different mediums (print, digital, etc), but since you're reading this you are probably a developer, and so your logo will be used on a website, on an app, or in software.
+Logos vary for different mediums (print, digital, etc), but since you're reading I'll assume you're a developer, and so your logo will be used on a website, on an app, or in software.

 If this describes your use-case it means your logo should consist of two parts, and should follow a few basic rules.
 You should start with: